 Water Heater Camping Showers

-If you’re searching for the ultimate in portable shower comfort, this is the way to go.
-Water heater style systems are heated using a propane heating element, which means you can have warm water at the ready in just a few minutes.
+If you’re searching for the ultimate portable shower comfort, this is the way to go.
+Water heater-style systems are heated using a propane heating element, which means you can have warm water at the ready in just a few minutes.
 Most models also include an electrical pump for superior pressure.
 Unfortunately, these showers take up quite a bit of space and aren’t that easy to move around.
-When you need the best though, there’s no other choice.
+When you need the best, there’s no other choice.